-You have proficiency in the Athletics skill.
+Natural Athlete: You are proficient in the Athletics skill.

-When determining your personnel carrying capacity and weight that you can push or lift then you count as one size larger.
+Powerful Build: When determining your personnel carrying capacity and weight that you can push or lift then you count as one size larger.

-to occasionally shrug off injury, you can concentrate yourself.
+Stone’s Endurance: To occasionally shrug off injury, you can concentrate yourself.
 To roll a d12 you can use your reaction only when you take damage.
 You can reduce the damage from the total by Adding your Constitution modifier to the number rolled.
 Until you finish a short or long rest you can not use this trait again once you use this trait.

-Goliath General Info
+Goliath General Info:

 |Average Lifespan||Usually below century|